SOFware/packer-ubuntu-virtualbox/README.md

 ```bash
 ./start_iso_to_ovf.sh
 ```
+### Checksum errors
+*If you get an error referring to a checksum being necessary, it may be that you need to update `ubuntu_version_full` in `start_iso_to_ovf.sh`.
+The site where checksums are accessed only shows the SHA1 values for the latest point release.*

 The result of the above will be a directory called output-virtualbox-iso/ containing a .ovf and .vmdk file.